 6. Close the Deal

 When it comes time to close on your home sale, your real estate agent will be right by your side.
-They’ll be at the closing table to go over all of the closing paperwork and make sure everything is in accordance with your agreement.
+Your real estate agent will be involved at closing to go over all the paperwork.
+They’ll also make sure everything is in accordance with your agreement.
 They’ll let you know what to expect going into closing day and will be one of the first to congratulate you when the sale becomes final.

 So, what does a real estate agent do to sell your house?
 If you have a good agent, the answer is just about everything.
 From giving expert advice to handling confusing and tedious paperwork, your real estate agent is your dedicated partner throughout the home selling process.
 By finding a real estate agent who has your best interest at heart, you can avoid some serious headaches and ultimately get the best deal on your home sale.

 Excited to get your home on the market and start the selling process?
 Register with Homes for Heroes and you’ll be automatically matched with a real estate specialist in your local area.
 They’ll reach out to set up a listing consultation so you can be on your way to selling your house.
 Our Real Estate specialists will also present you with Hero Rewards after your closing.
 Teachers, military, firefighters, healthcare workers, EMS and police officers can get on average $3,000 back in rewards when working with a Homes for Heroes affiliate.